-The process to change the language depends on the audio guide model.
+The process to change the language depends on the audio guide model (guide player, audio player device).
 In most models, a sequence of buttons must be pressed which the user must already know.
 Another possibility is that the audio guide has a button on the keyboard dedicated exclusively to cycling through languages.
 This second option is easier for the visitor and streamlines the work of the staff who oversee the tour.
 Bear in mind that one of the key objectives of an audio player device is to be intuitive for adults and children.
 No explanation should be required.

 When numbering the audio files, it is highly recommended that the audio for each of the stops along the route be given the same number in each language.
 This way, there will only be one audio number for each point of interest, regardless of the number of languages.
 Otherwise, the signage will be overly complicated because each point of interest will have several numbers, one for each language, which you can see in the following example.